|

 sensitised to issues involving domestic and by extension institutional

 violence.
 There was less respect for religious leaders as such.
+Violence against women and children was newsworthy,

 especially if alleged to have happened in church institutions.
 The church